How to Be Productive at Home

-Whether you’re stuck in a room all alone with nothing but your own thoughts to keep you company, or trying to type while your kids are using magic markers to draw all over the floor, working from home is one of those things that sounds very nice as a daydream but can be a bit more challenging in reality.
+Whether you’re stuck in a home office with nothing but your own thoughts to keep you company, or trying to type while your kids are using magic markers to draw all over the floor, working from home is one of those things that sounds very nice as a daydream but can be a bit more challenging in reality.

 Without the structure of an office, with no boss looking over your shoulder and no co-workers around to help you feel accountable, two things can happen:

 How can you avoid this, getting work done in as healthy a way as possible while dealing with all the anxiety that comes from blending your personal life with your work environment, ensuring your well-being with a positive work-life balance?

 When you’re working from home, your workspace is everywhere.
 Your kitchen is like your company’s break room.
 Your bedroom is like your company’s meditation / quiet space.
 Your bathroom is like your company’s, uh, bathroom.

 Leaving chores undone can become a big distraction.
 You can ignore your dirty dishes when you’re at the office, but you can’t ignore them when you see them every time you get up for a glass of water.
 And unlike at work, there isn’t a magic fairy who’s going to come around and clean up when you lazily leave things lying around where they don’t belong.

 While you’re at it, organize your desk.
 Prepare your workspace with lotion, lip balm, and eye drops.
 Put a pencil holder on your desk and fill it up with pencils, pens and scissors so you feel professional while also thinking back to a time when pencils, pens, and scissors were a thing any of us found useful in our office space.

 Prepare for work as if you were commuting to the office